top of page

 About

-We are thrilled to be collaborating with the National Youth Orchestra of Canada (NYO) in presentation of this third edition.
+We are thrilled to be working with the National Youth Orchestra of Canada (NYO) as our collaborative partner.

 For more information about our past editions, please consult our archives here.